neo4j/neo4j-javascript-driver/README.md

 }
 ```

-If you will be handling integers larger than that, you can should convert them to strings:
+If you will be handling integers larger than that, you should convert them to strings:

 ```javascript
 var aLargerInteger = neo4j.int("9223372036854775807");